Significant seizure reductions in patients with Dravet syndrome

 20 mg/kg/day

-Decreasing N-values reflect rolling entry into the open-label extension
+Decreasing n-values reflect a combination of discontinuations and rolling entry into the open-label extension trial.3

-- The long-term safety profile of EPIDIOLEX in this open-label extension trial was generally similar to that observed in the pivotal trials for LGS, Dravet syndrome, and TSC
+- The long-term safety profile of EPIDIOLEX® (cannabidiol)in this open-label extension trial was generally similar to that observed in the EPIDIOLEX clinical development program3

-- Four deaths were reported in patients with Dravet syndrome, all of which were deemed unrelated to treatment by the investigator
+- Five deaths were reported in patients with Dravet syndrome, all of which were deemed unrelated to treatment by the investigator3

 - In the open-label extension trial, titration to doses over 20 mg/kg/day was permitted.
-At higher doses, an increase in adverse reactions is possible
+At higher doses, an increase in adverse reactions was observed3